-“There are stories to tell about the lives of women” says Jackie K, “ complex, strong, loving narratives. ” The spotlight shines on women this March as Jackie K releases her new album She's A Story on International Women’s Day, March 8th.
+“There are stories to tell about the lives of women” says Jackie K, “ complex, strong, narratives. ” Jackie's new album She's A Story, shines the light on women's stories.

 Produced by Randy Woods, She's A Story, spotlights the spirit of women living through a variety of triumphs and trials.
 Each track takes on a character and style of its own.
 Several of the songs are personal ones for Jackie, including the first single, “When You Almost Didn’t Love Me”.
 This sunshine pop tune starts the album off with a bang.